QubitProducts/qubit-react/README.md

 ## Usage

-The included `qubit-react/experience` library is used to interact with the wrapper while working in Qubit Experiences.
+In Qubit Experiences use `qubit-react/experience` to interact with the wrapper.

+### Activation

+#### Setup

-To initiate the library, the experience meta information needs to be passed in:
+First initiate the library by passing in the experience meta information.

 ```js
 function experienceActivation (options, cb) {